 The CSP is made up from six responsible authorities.
 In West Lancashire this includes:

 - Plus important contributions from other partner agencies

-In 2016 the CSP implemented a new set of 3 year priorities.
-These focused on reducing violent crime, domestic abuse, child sexual exploitation, road safety and organised crime including cross border criminality.
-Reducing the types of anti-social behaviour prevalent in West Lancs was also prioritised, including anti-social behaviour linked to mischief night, Halloween, the bonfire period and freshers' week.
+In 2022 the CSP has identified a new set of 3 year priorities.
+The priorities are focused on reducing domestic abuse, hate crime, serious violent crime, serious organised crime, exploitation and vulnerability, anti-social behaviour and improving road safety.
+Reducing the types of localised seasonal anti-social behaviour prevalent in West Lancashire was also prioritised, including anti-social behaviour linked to the bonfire period and Freshers Week.

-To meet these challenges the CSP produced a local Community Safety Partnership Plan.
-The plan was designed to reflect our local priorities and to clearly evidence our commitment to work in partnership through established thematic delivery groups.
+To meet these challenges, the CSP has produced a local Community Safety Partnership Plan.
+The plan is designed to reflect our local priorities and to clearly evidence our commitment to work in partnership through established thematic delivery groups.

-The list of priorities were evidenced through the Strategic Assessment 2015 process and the Community Safety Partnership have endorsed the following six community safety priorities for 2016 to 2019: -
+The CSP priorities were evidenced through the Strategic Assessment process and the Community Safety Partnership is responsible for coordinating delivery against the identified priorities.